RahimMirani/neural-chat/README.md

 # Neural Chat

-An interactive AI chat application with real-time neural network visualization.
+An interactive AI chat application with real-time neural network visualization and an illustrative mode.
 Watch how neural networks process information as you chat with AI, featuring a fully interactive 3D neural network visualization that demonstrates forward propagation, signal flow, and network activations in real-time.

 ## Interactive Neural Network Visualization